CloudCoinConsortium/CloudCoin/SkyWallet Protocol/README.md

 }
 ```

-RESPONSE IF ACCOUNT DID NOT LOG IN CORRECTLY
+RESPONSE IF ACCOUNT DID NOT LOG CORRECTLY
 ```
 {
   "server":"RAIDA1",